soehms/database_knotinfo/README.md

 The data are from the corresponding Excel spreadsheets available on the KnotInfo and LinkInfo homepages on the date of release.

+Please note that the databases contain columns that are not visible on the web pages (see also the [Release Notes 2023.04.10](https://github.com/soehms/database_knotinfo/releases/tag/2022.12.1)).
+The validity of the information in such columns cannot be guaranteed.
+Also, there are plans to remove them in the future.

 This repository was created as a part of the [SageMath](https://www.sagemath.org/) interface to these databases (see the [corresponding section](https://doc.sagemath.org/html/en/reference/knots/sage/knots/knotinfo.html)